 Government of India

 India is a sovereign, socialist, secular, democratic republic.
 The Constitution of India, which came into force on 26th January 1950, is the supreme law of the land.
-India has a federal form of government (with a high degree of centralization) and a bicameral parliament operating under a Westminster-style parliamentary system.
+The government of India is a federal form (with a high degree of centralization) and a bicameral parliament operating under a Westminster-style parliamentary system.
 It has three branches of governance: the Legislature, Executive, and Judiciary.

 For the Union government of India, the President is the head of state and has a largely ceremonial role, including interpreting the constitution, signing laws into action, issuing administrative orders, and issuing pardons.
 He is also the Commander-in-Chief of India’s armed forces.
 The President is elected indirectly by an electoral college for five-year terms, consisting of the members of Parliament and of all the state Legislative Assemblies in a very complicated scheme.